Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Malle's conjecture over function fields

 We have now shown that $\Sigma_x$ is in bijection with $\Hom(\Gal(\Fqbar/\F_q),Z_G)$, an abelian group isomorphic to $Z_G$.
 This proves the claimed result. \end{proof}

 \begin{prop} The ranks of $H^{2n-j}_{c, \et}(\Hn_{G, n}^c/\Fqbar, \Q_\ell)$ and $H_{j}(\CHur_{G,n}^c/G, \Q_\ell)$ are equal. \end{prop}

-\begin{proof} The main point is that the manifold $\Hn_{G,n}^c(\C)$ is homeomorphic to $\CHur_{G,n}^c/G$.
+\begin{proof} Until now we have been working entirely in finite characteristic, but we now need to recall that the Hurwitz spaces $\Hn_{G,n}$ defined in \cite{romagnywewers} are defined over $\Spec \Z[1/|G|]$.
+Our $\Hn_{G,n}^c$, obtained from $\Hn_{G,n}$ by imposing constraints on local monodromy, is a closed and open subscheme of $\Hn_{G,n}$, defined over a cyclotomic extension of $\Z$ having a residue field contained in $\F_q$.
+We bring this up only in order to have access to the manifold $\Hn_{G,n}^c(\C)$, which, as we now explain, is homeomorphic to $\CHur_{G,n}^c/G$.
 This is essentially the same as Lemma 7.4 of \cite{evw}, where this statement is proved in the case that $G$ is centerfree.
 In turn, that lemma is essentially an explication of \cite[4.11 (iii)]{romagnywewers}.
-It turns out that the triviality of $Z_G$ is not really used in Lemma 7.4, whose proof we recapitulate below.
+It turns out that the triviality of $Z_G$ is not really used in \cite[Lemma 7.4]{evw}, whose proof we recapitulate below.

-The complex manifold $\CHur_{G,n}^c/G$ is a finite cover of the configuration space $\Conf_n(\C)$; any such cover corresponds to a finite set with an action of the $n$-strand braid group.
+The complex manifold $\CHur_{G,n}^c/G$ is a finite-sheeted cover of the configuration space $\Conf_n(\C)$; any such cover corresponds to a finite set with an action of the $n$-strand braid group.
 The finite set can be identified with the set $\Ni(G,n,c) = c^{\times n}/G^{ad}$ of (Nielsen) equivalence classes of $n$-tuples $(g_1, \ldots, g_n)$ where each $g_i$ lies in $c$ and the equivalence relation is simultaneous conjugacy by $G$ on all entries.
 We note that $Z_G$ acts as the identity on $\CHur_{G,n}^c$; our quotient here is the usual quotient of topological spaces and not a homotopy quotient, so the quotient by $G$ is just the same as the quotient by $G/Z_G$.

 On the other hand, the complex manifold $\Hn_{G,n}^c(\C)$ is a finite algebraic cover of the complex configuration space $U_n(\C)$.
 Such a cover is also described by a finite set with a braid group action; in this case, the finite set is the set of isomorphism classes of $G$-covers of $\A^1$ over $\C$ with a fixed degree-$n$ branch divisor $D$ and local monodromy of type $c$, by \cite[4.11]{romagnywewers}.
 Such an isomorphism class is equivalent to a conjugacy class of surjective homomorphisms from $\pi_1^{\et}(\A^1 - D)$ to $G$ sending the puncture classes to $c$, and the set of surjective homomorphisms is again $\Ni(G,n,c)$ with the same braid group action.
 This proves the existence of the desired homeomorphism.